MarlinFirmware/MarlinDocumentation/_development/contributing.md

 Marlin needs evangelists, enthusiasts, fans, and everyday users to tell everyone just how awesome Marlin is.
 Users and vendors may be wary of installing Marlin 2.0 on their trusty old and reliable hardware.
 Let them know that Marlin continues to evolve!
 And be sure to engage with Marlin's Twitter feed at [@MarlinFirmware](//twitter.com/MarlinFirmware).

 ### Nag Your Vendor
-The dark side of open source is that some companies don't honor the terms of our license which requires them to give customers the exact source code for the Marlin Firmware that ships on their machines.
-We understand that Capitalists want to be protective of their trade secrets, but our license terms are clear, and Marlin is a major foundation of these businesses.
-If your vendor is misbehaving, send them a polite message to remind them of your rights under the GPL.
+Some companies do a very poor job of deploying Marlin on their hardware.
+And a dark side of open source is that some vendors fail to honor the terms of our license which requires them to give you the exact Marlin source code for the firmware on your machine.
+We understand that companies want to be protective of their trade secrets, but our license terms are clear, and the years of work we have put into Marlin is a major foundation of these businesses.
+If your vendor is misbehaving, send them a polite message to remind them of your rights under the GPL and their obligation as beneficiaries of Open Source software.

 # Community Guidelines
 Marlin is hosted on GitHub, so you'll need a free GitHub user account to post issues and take part in development.
 GitHub provides tools to ban fake and SPAM users, but it's up to each project to maintain general civility by adhering to some basic policies.